nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 ![JSCS warning]({{ site.url }}/images/linter-message.png)

 This is cool, but the airbnb style guidelines does not check for things like unused variables.
-To enable this, you need jsHint, which is another linting tool.
+To enable this ability, you need jsHint, which is another linting tool.

+## jsHint

 To install jsHint, choose 'SublimeLinter-jsHint' using the Sublime Package Control.

 Once again, you need to set default settings.
 To do this, just create a file in your home directory [~] called '.jshintrc' and paste in the following code: